Barbara-Padilha/DMML2022_Google/documentation/Report.md

 Once we knew the value of our baseline, we continue on to create our models.
 The models used to start our classification during this project were `Logistic Regression`, `K-Nearest Neighbors`, `Decision Tree` and `Random Forest`, when it comes for the text analysis, we did not use any sort of data cleaning or tokenization for the firsts models created, we simply used the `TF-IDF Vectorizer`.
 After doing this base work to have a better understanding of our data, we chose to use `Neural Networks` as our extra technique for classification and with it we also applied various techniques of text analysis to try to improve our results.

 ### Logistic Regression
 For all the cases mentioned above, we begin our coding by downloading the necessary packages and language sets to use desired classification method and the necessary text analysis.
-Using the exemple of our `Logistic Regression Classifier`, the packages downloaded to read our data and create our model were:
+Using the example of our `Logistic Regression Classifier`, the packages downloaded to read our data and create our model were:

 ```ruby
 # Install and update spaCy